Frederick-Wordie/Notification_System/README.md

 ```

 **Subscribing server end points**

-the applicaton runs on port 9000.
+The applicaton runs on port 9000.
 It has an end point to receive the sent data and also a GET end point to monitor the events being sent.
 This is done using Server sent event.
 The message is streamed unto the web page using event source in javascript

 2. **End points to receive published events**

-`POST /test1`
+`POST /test1` and `POST /test2`

 _Received data structure_: